jfreboud/neko/README.md

 ### Some Sanity Checks

-When the style's vector contains only zeroes, the decoder generates a zero
+When the `style`'s vector contains only zeroes, the decoder generates a zero
 curve:

 <img src="data/in/zero.png">

-Given some style vector repeated in a batch, the generated curves of the 12-lead are also repeated and each timeseries inside the 12-lead is different.
+Given some `style` vector repeated in a batch, the generated curves of the 12-lead are also repeated and each timeseries inside the 12-lead is different.

 ### Generation from Style